 <ws>

-There are 4 Non Terminals; Start, HelloGoodbye, Target, and __.
+There are 4 Non Terminals: Start, HelloGoodbye, Target, and __.

-5 Terminals; "Hello", "Goodbye", "World", \r "a-zA-Z+", and <ws>_.
+There are 5 Terminals: "Hello", "Goodbye", "World", r:{a-zA-Z+}, and <ws>.

 You will also notice that we use an optional leading pipe | for the [Start] rule but omit it in the [__] rule.
 This is not a typo this is showcasing styling differences.